wkgcass/vproxy/doc/lb-example.md

 We use the worker event loop group to run health check.

-Attach backends to the group:
+Attach backend to the group:

 ```
 add server backend1 to server-group ngx address 10.0.2.1:80 weight 10